ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 ![plugin](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExaHpzdDRranNzdXRxOGw1dWJtb3ZxbXVrcndiaXc5Nzk3NjBweDh2MyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/QvGCMeHuP1vLYl2hLb/giphy-downsized.gif)

-While working on a project in my company, I found the need to customize an open-source serverless plugin called `serverless-appsync-plugin` to meet our requirements.
-As I delved into the plugin, my interest grew, and I began to explore its intricacies.
-Through this process, I gained a deeper understanding of what it takes to build a serverless plugin.
-In this post, I'll share some fundamental concepts to help you get started with plugin development.
+Working on a project in my company brought forward the need to customize this open-source serverless plugin, `serverless-appsync-plugin` further, to match our requirements.
+The deeper I went through the plugin, the more interested I became to discover more intricacies associated with it.
+In the process, I learned a few things that go into writing a serverless plugin.
+In this article, I will share some basic ideas to help you get started with developing your plugin.

 # Introduction

-The Serverless Framework is a powerful tool that enables developers to build and deploy serverless applications with ease.
-While the framework offers a robust set of features out of the box, its true potential is unlocked through the use of plugins.
-Plugins allow developers to extend and customize the functionality of the Serverless Framework to suit their specific needs.
-In this blog, I'll walk you through the process of creating your own plugin for the Serverless Framework.
+The Serverless Framework is a pretty solid tool because it helps the user build and deploy serverless applications.
+While the framework is packed with numerous powerful features, the real power is unleashed when using plugins.
+Plugins allow developers to extend and customize the functionality of the Serverless Framework to meet their specific requirements.
+This blog will lead you through the process of creating your first plugin for the Serverless Framework.

 # Understanding Serverless Framework

-The Serverless Framework is an open-source tool that simplifies the deployment of serverless applications across various cloud providers.
-It abstracts the complexities of serverless architecture, allowing developers to focus on writing code rather than managing infrastructure.
+The Serverless Framework is an open-source application framework that simplifies the deployment of serverless applications across various cloud providers.
+It abstracts away the pains of managing serverless architecture.
+Therefore developers can fully focus on writing code rather than managing infrastructure

-Using the Serverless Framework can significantly reduce the operational overhead and speed up the development process for serverless applications.
+The Serverless Framework significantly reduces the operational overhead and speeds up the process of serverless application development.

 # What Are Plugins in Serverless Framework?

-Plugins in the Serverless Framework are add-ons that enhance the framework’s capabilities.
-They can modify the behavior of the framework, add new commands, or integrate with other tools and services.
-Popular plugins include those for monitoring, security, and deployment automation.
-By creating custom plugins, developers can tailor the framework to meet the unique requirements of their projects.
+Serverless Framework plugins are just tools to extend the capability of the framework.
+They can bring changes to the behavior of the framework, add new commands, or integrate with other tools and services Some of the most used plugins are monitoring security, and deployment automation.
+Developers can create custom plugins to make the framework best suited to their project requirements.

 # Let's create a plugin